Financials

 Profit after income tax

-• Increase in bank loans of $3.965 million was a result of the drawdown of bank borrowings during the financial year.
+• Decrease in bank loans of $3.552 million was due to net principal loan repayment during the financial period.

 Net cash from operating activities was derived from the operating activities of the hotel, investment properties and fund management.

-Net cash used in investing activities was primarily due to renovation works for Hotel Royal Signature.
+Net cash used in investing activities was primarily due to renovation works for Hotels in Singapore, Malaysia and Thailand.

-Net cash from financing activities was mainly due to dividend payments, partly offset by the net drawdown of bank borrowings.
+Net cash used in financing activities was mainly due to dividend payments and net principal loan repayment.

 Outlook